Exporting Interfaces Using Frida¶

 Calling Exported Methods¶

-The way to call exported methods in the script is very similar to using FIRERPA interfaces natively.
-See the example code.
+Calling exported methods in the script is very similar to using native FIRERPA interfaces.
+See the example below:

 app = d.application("com.android.settings")